 Raw eggs need to be stored at 41 degrees or less, and will stay fresher if stored in their container.

-The float test is not reliable, says Don Schaffner of Rutgers University.
+The float test is not reliable.
 The only way to be absolutely certain that an egg is fresh is to crack it open and take a whiff.

 If it smells bad, it’s bad.
 Test one egg in the carton.
 If the smell is off, discard the whole carton.